adam-lynch/slush-slides/README.md

 gulp-slides
 ===========

-A slidedeck generator built with gulp
+A slidedeck generator built with Gulp

 ## Work in progress!